codepr/webcrawler-from-scratch/project_setup/README.md

-Go will be the language of choice, it's a simple yet very powerful language, empowering the user with a straight-forward set of concurrency primitives based on cooperative behavior[^1] and sharing-by-communication model through channels, with a battery-included standard library and a complete toolchain that make it easy to setup new projects, test, benchmark and adoption of third-party libraries.
+Go will be the language of choice, it's a simple yet very powerful language, empowering the user with a straight-forward set of concurrency primitives based on cooperative behavior[^1] and sharing-by-communication model through channels, with a battery-included standard library and a comprehensive toolchain that makes it easy to setup new projects, test, benchmark and adoption of third-party libraries.

 If you're new to the language, it's really easy to learn and fast to become productive with, as it's one of the traits that Go creator put the most